Transfer of Command

 Factors for increased risks to fireline personnel during transition periods include:

-- No, or poor, briefing of incoming personnel.
+- No or poor briefing of incoming personnel.

 - Lack of fire weather and behavior information, both forecast and observed.

-- Communications; face-to-face briefings may not be possible and radio frequencies may be overextended and/or changing due to the increased demands on the system.
+- Communications: face-to-face briefings may not be possible and radio frequencies may be overextended and/or changing due to the increased demands on the system.

 - Location of safety zones and escape routes may not be known and communicated to all resources.

-- Not all Resources know who is in command.
+- Not all resources know who is in command.

 Mitigation actions to take:

-- Lookouts: Post and maintain your own lookouts.
+- Lookouts: post and maintain your own lookouts.

-- Communications: Maintain existing communications with your own and adjacent resources, as well as your original supervisor, while you are developing communications with incoming adjacent resources and your new supervisor.
+- Communications: maintain existing communications with your own and adjacent resources, as well as your original supervisor, while you are developing communications with incoming adjacent resources and your new supervisor.

-- Transition at the morning briefing.
+- Plan for transitions to occur at the morning briefing.

-Incident Response Pocket Guide (IRPG), PMS 461
+- NWCG Incident Response Pocket Guide (IRPG), PMS 461

-NWCG Standards for Helicopter Operations, PMS 510
+- NWCG Standards for Helicopter Operations, PMS 510

-RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)
+- RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

-Wildland Fire Lessons Learned Center
+- Wildland Fire Lessons Learned Center

-Have an idea?
-Have feedback?
-Share it.
+Have an idea or feedback?